 I tried the obvious alternative first — --append-system-prompt — but the shell echoed the prompt into the visible terminal on launch, which was awful.
 Returning the instruction in the MCP server's initialize response keeps it invisible.

 1. The extension host.
-Owns the agent list, the global hook watcher, and the on-disk persistence.
+Owns the agent list, the persistence, and a small HTTP server bound to localhost.
 Spawns each Claude session.

 2. The Claude process.
 Runs in a node-pty child shell, wrapped in a vscode.Pseudoterminal so VS Code owns the scrollback.
 From the user's perspective, it's a normal terminal — you type, Claude responds, history scrolls.

-Hook events flow on a separate channel.
-Stop, UserPromptSubmit, Notification, and SessionStart are wired to a short Node script that drops JSON files into a watched directory.
-The extension reads those to know when a turn started, when it finished, when you /clear'd the session, when you /compact'd it.
+Hook events ride the same HTTP server on a separate route.
+Stop, UserPromptSubmit, Notification, SessionStart, and — for subagents — PreToolUse and PostToolUse are wired to a short Node script that POSTs each event to the extension.
+That's how Glance knows when a turn started, when it finished, when you /clear'd the session, and which subagents an agent is running.

 The activity-bar badge — the little count that says "two of your agents need you" — is a derived count of agents.where(needsInput || error).
 It recomputes on every update, never tracked incrementally, so it can't drift.